Learning Disability Today

 • Sections on learning disability and autism are highlighted in some clinical guidance, but not all, and currently not in enough detail.

 • People with a learning disability and autistic people are too often left out of conversations about their healthcare.
-Currently, NICE and SIGN do not have a learning disability and autism advisory board to inform their guidance.
+NICE and SIGN do not have a learning disability and autism advisory board to inform their guidance.

-• In our current healthcare system, the age at which a child enters adult services varies depending on the service/speciality creating ‘black holes’ in care.
-A named professional in the NICE guidance could help ensure diseases are managed in association with other co-morbidities.
+• In our current healthcare system, the age at which a child enters adult services varies depending on the service/speciality, creating ‘black holes’ in care.
+A named professional in the NICE guidance could help ensure diseases are managed in association with other comorbidities.

 How do we improve health outcomes and end premature mortality?